Accretion-to-jet energy conversion efficiency in GW170817: Comparison with theoretical expectations

-A recent, well suited example is the set of simulations reported in \citet{Christie2019}.
-These are high-resolution, long-term GRMHD simulations of a BH surrounded by an accretion disc with initial conditions that represent those that immediately follow a BNS merger, with a BH mass $M_\mathrm{BH}=3\,\mathrm{M_\odot}$ and spin parameter $a_\mathrm{BH}=0.8$ and a disc (torus) of mass $M_\mathrm{disc}=0.033\,\mathrm{M_\odot}$.
-The simulations were designed to investigate the impact of magnetic field geometry on the properties of the outflows (both relativistic and non-relativistic) produced by such system.
-Two simulations, called BPS and BPW, were initialized with a poloidal magnetic field within the disc, differing only in the degree of magnetization (BPS had a stronger magnetization than BPW).
-The third simulation, BT, was seeded with a toroidal magnetic field within the disc (note that a predominantly toroidal configuration is expected in neutron star mergers, due to the stretching of neutron star material undergoing tidal disruption and to flux freezing, see e.g.~\citealt{Kiuchi2014,Kawamura2016}).
-In all cases, the system was able to launch a relativistic jet, but with differing efficiencies: the BPS simulation produced bipolar jets with $E_\mathrm{j}\sim 10^{51}\,\mathrm{erg}$, and the fraction of disc mass lost in winds was $f_\mathrm{w}=0.4$, leading to $\eta_\mathrm{BZ}\sim 2.8 \times 10^{-2}$.
+A recent well-suited example is the set of high-resolution, long-term GRMHD simulations, described in \citet{Christie2019}, of a BH surrounded by an accretion disc with initial conditions that represent those that immediately follow a BNS merger, with a BH mass $M_\mathrm{BH}=3\,\mathrm{M_\odot}$, a spin parameter $a_\mathrm{BH}=0.8$, and a disc (torus) of mass $M_\mathrm{disc}=0.033\,\mathrm{M_\odot}$.
+The simulations were designed to investigate the impact of magnetic field geometry on the properties of the outflows (both relativistic and non-relativistic) produced by such a system.
+Two simulations, called BPS and BPW, were initialised with a poloidal magnetic field within the disc, differing only in the degree of magnetisation (BPS had a stronger magnetisation than BPW).
+The third simulation, BT, was seeded with a toroidal magnetic field within the disc\footnote{A predominantly toroidal configuration is expected in neutron star mergers, due to the stretching of neutron star material undergoing tidal disruption, and to flux freezing, see e.g.~\citealt{Kiuchi2014,Kawamura2016}.} In all cases, the system was able to launch a relativistic jet, but with differing efficiencies: The BPS simulation produced bipolar jets with $E_\mathrm{j}\sim 10^{51}\,\mathrm{erg}$, and the fraction of disc mass lost in winds was $f_\mathrm{w}=0.4$, leading to $\eta_\mathrm{BZ}\sim 2.8 \times 10^{-2}$.
 For the BPW simulation, $E_\mathrm{j}\sim 3.9\times 10^{50}\,\mathrm{erg}$ and $f_\mathrm{w}=0.3$, yielding $\eta_\mathrm{BZ}\sim 9.4 \times 10^{-3}$.
 Finally, simulation BT resulted in significantly weaker jets with $E_\mathrm{j}\sim 2\times 10^{49}\,\mathrm{erg}$.
 Strong disc winds were still present, with $f_\mathrm{w}=0.27$, so that $\eta_\mathrm{BZ}\sim 4.6 \times 10^{-4}$.
 Our maximum posterior estimate of the efficiency falls in between the BT and BPW cases, which seems reasonable since the expected magnetic field configuration right after the merger is predominantly toroidal, but a weak poloidal component is expected.